getappmap/appmap-js/packages/scanner/doc/labels/log.md

   - secret-in-log
 ---

-Indicates that a message is being written to the application log.
+Writes a message to the application log.

 ## Examples